RobertRosenbaum/ModelingNeuralCircuits/README.md

 # Modeling Neural Circuits Made Simple

-Python notebooks for the textbook "Modeling Neural Circuits Made Simple" by Robert Rosenbaum.
+Python notebooks for the textbook "Modeling Neural Circuits Made Simple with Python" by Robert Rosenbaum.

 The notebooks generate figures from the textbook.
 The book contains references to each notebook.